-In the summer of 2000, an archeologist and a professor took five students on an educational hike.
-They were examining abandoned first-century tombs in an area known as the “Field of Blood” when they stumbled upon a freshly robbed three-level tomb, cut into the bedrock.
+In the summer of 2000, an archaeologist and a professor took five students on an educational hike.
+They were studying abandoned first-century tombs, when they stumbled upon a freshly robbed three-level tomb, cut into the bedrock.
 This was how the aptly named Tomb of the Shroud was discovered, quite by accident (for a personal account of the discovery, read Dr James Tabor’s blog).

 In the first century, Jewish people generally buried the dead in a primary burial site, known as a loculus, until the body decomposed.
 Then about a year later, the bones were reburied in a pit, niche or stone ossuary (a bone box).